Saturday, November 28, 2015

 like sand and seaweed

-on a deserted shore
+On a deserted shore

-Their grip strangles around my neck
+Their grip tight around my neck

-and pulled me into a darkened box
+Pulls me into a darkened box

-so tight that I could barely fit
+So small that I could barely fit

-how long it was I forget
+How long it was I forget

 They injected me with chemicals

-and shoved me down into a pit
+Shoved me down into a pit

-where there were walls that I couldn't see
+There were walls I couldn't see

-tunnels made of stars and stone
+Tunnels made of stars and stone

-The only sounds were my screams
+The only sound was my screams

-and I soon forgot the smell of home
+And I soon forgot the smell of home

 Is this what happened to my friends